 5.5 Regarding the storage of scientific data in archives accessible through local data catalogues, any user will be able to access, transfer and manage his/her own data or share it with colleagues inside or outside a scientific collaboration, irrespective of the physical location of the data or the instrument / facility utilized to generate it.

-5.6 A number of additional services will become available in due course, offering a rich eco-system accessible with a SSO.
+5.6 A number of additional services will become available in due course, offering a rich platform accessible with a SSO.

 5.7 A Party providing a service has the responsibility and rights for that service.
 All services shall be made available to all users, but are subject to authorization by the Party offering the service.
 For example, any user may implicitly be authorized on an open access scientific database or a software catalogue.
 On the other hand, the WUOs will always demand a local registration and, in some cases, certain documents like a passport before granting access to beam lines or facilities.